Cherrie Ying

-Cherrie Ying Choi-yi (born 20 June 1983), better known as Ting Yim-yi or Ting Man, is a Taiwan-born Hong Kong actress.
-She moved to New York City at a young age, and later to Hong Kong.
-Her nickname is "Dingding" (丁丁), and she is often credited under the name Cherrie In.
+Cherrie Ying Choi-yi (born Ting Man, later Ting Yim-yi; 20 June 1983), also known as Cherrie In, is an American actress active in Greater China.
+Born in Taipei and grew up in New York, she began her career in Hong Kong before transitioning to mainland China.

 Career

 After making her film debut in Fulltime Killer, Ting caught the attention of Charles Heung's wife, Tiffany Chen, and was signed to a contract with China Star Entertainment Group.
 Since then, Ting has been working consistently as an actress and continues to gain popularity in the Hong Kong cinema.

 Personal life

 Ting married actor and singer Jordan Chan on 14 February 2010 (Valentine's Day) at 12:30pm.
 The couple held their wedding at The Little White Wedding Chapel in Las Vegas, Nevada, U.S.

 Their first child, a son named Jasper, was born on 1 July 2013.
 On 29 May 2020, they welcomed their second child, a baby boy nicknamed Ho Ho.